 GeoSciML Basic : a set of core features, aligned to INSPIRE Geoscience model

-GeoSciML Extension : an extension provided detailed description of basic features
+GeoSciML Extension : an extension providing detailed description of basic features.
+Adds additional properties and associations.

-GeoSciML Geologic Age : a model of geochronoloy
+GeoSciML Geologic Age : a model for the representation of geologic time using procedures adopted by the International Stratigraphic Commisssion.

-GeoSciML Borehole : a model of borehole and related features
+GeoSciML Borehole : a model of boreholes and their properties as sampling features.

-GeoSciML Laboratory analysis: a model of laboratories assays.
+GeoSciML Laboratory analysis: a model of laboratory analytical data, specimens and isotopic age observation results.

 Figure 1: GeoSciML packages